Hazzng/Hazzng/README.md

 ## What I'm working on

 - Designing production multi-agent architectures on autoscaling, fault tolerance, observability
-- RAG infrastructure with Qdrant, PostgreSQL, and custom ingestion pipelines
+- RAG infrastructure with distributed system
 - Writing about distributed systems patterns applied to AI agent infrastructure

 ## Open Source